diazenheim/MatchGame/README.md

 ### Steps to Install
 1. Clone the Repository
-2. Open in Android Studio
+2. Open the project in Android Studio
 3. Build the Project.
 Allow Android Studio to download and configure necessary dependencies

 ## Usage Instructions